Contrasting Monro (NASDAQ:MNRO) & Mister Car Wash (NYSE:MCW)

-Monro (NASDAQ:MNRO) and Mister Car Wash (NYSE:MCW) are both consumer discretionary companies, but which is the better investment?
-We will contrast the two companies based on the strength of their valuation, analyst recommendations, profitability, dividends, earnings, risk and institutional ownership.
+Monro (NASDAQ:MNRO) and Mister Car Wash (NYSE:MCW) are both consumer discretionary companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their institutional ownership, risk, valuation, dividends, analyst recommendations, profitability and earnings.

+96.0% of Monro shares are owned by institutional investors.
+Comparatively, 1.4% of Mister Car Wash shares are owned by institutional investors.
+4.5% of Monro shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This table compares Monro and Mister Car Wash’s top-line revenue, earnings per share and valuation.
+This table compares Monro and Mister Car Wash’s revenue, earnings per share and valuation.

 |Gross Revenue